 Recommendations

 The findings of our study have some potential implications for our policy makers.
-Different government and non-government organizations, International agencies and public health professional who work for the betterment of children health can initiate awareness rising activities to make the people understand about the cause and prevention of E-coli contamination in drinking water.
+Different government and non-government organizations, international agencies and public health professional who work for the betterment of children health can initiate awareness rising activities to make the people understand about the cause and prevention of E-coli contamination in drinking water.
 The awareness-raising campaign should also emphasize educating people how to use water that has been tested or inspected by the appropriate authorities.
 The relevant authorities must carry out the awareness-raising initiatives.
 In Bangladesh it is found that high

-education level of parents have sense about the sanitation and hygiene of their children.
+education level of parents has sense about the sanitation and hygiene of their children.
 The household access to electronic media can seek concern of public for childhood diarrhea.
 Specially, the young women are likely to be more exposed than older women can contribute for better health seeking behavior of younger mother.
 Department of environment (DoE) can take essential steps to keep water source such as tube wells from contaminants and the drinking water source can be tested for E-coli before consumption by the mass people.
 Future research should concentrate on both the amount and quality of water in Bangladesh&#39;s rural villages.
 Water storage capabilities play a role in how much water is available for washing and cleaning in the home.

 Conclusion